ombulabs/blog/_posts/2018-09-19-rails-security.markdown

 #### How to avoid it?
 `eval` is a very powerful method that should only be used in a few specific cases.
 Most of the time it is possible to accomplish the same goal with a safer solution.
-A rule of thumb is that should never use it with user input.
-At least without properly sanitize it.
+A rule of thumb is that you should never use it with user input.
+At least without properly sanitizing it.

 ---